lunelson/sass-list-maps/README.md

 ## Sass List–Maps

-List-based Map functionality for versions/compilers of SassCSS other than ruby-sass 3.3.x+.
-Hashes for everybody.
+List-based Map (hash) functionality for versions/compilers of SassCSS other than ruby-sass 3.3.x+.

 ![Sass hash.](sass-hash.jpg)